1 Introduction

 ∙ possible use cases involving consumers, businesses, as well as potentially the government and machines (the aforementioned car payments are only one example);

-∙ technical infrastructures; here earlier technical experiments already have demonstrated that from a technical perspective there would be no hurdles both for account-based and token-based systems;
+∙ functionalities and design choices;∙ technical infrastructures; here earlier technical experiments already have demonstrated that from a technical perspective there would be no hurdles both for account-based and token-based systems;

 ∙ but also interdependencies with the market and the business options for intermediaries.